 Having too many hands increases the risk of human error, for sure.

 In looking at a new system after that moment of, “Oh my gosh; we cannot go through another Christmas like this”, what were some of the factors that were important to you guys as a growing business?

 The first thing we needed desperately was to automate rate shopping.
-All of our shippers were going through ShipStation, manually and checking the shipping rates of priority mail, First-Class, UPS Ground posts, what have you.
+All of our shippers were going through ShipStation, manually and checking the shipping rates of priority mail, First-Class, UPS Ground posts, and what have you.
 They had to manually research the best option for every single package.
 With that kind of volume, getting an automated process would ultimately create much more business value there.

 The second thing we were looking for was a process for our pickers to eliminate that quality control aspect of creating a better flow in our warehouse.
-SkuVault just didn’t offer those kinds of features and functionalities we needed.
+SkuVault just didn’t offer the kinds of features and functionalities we needed.